ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 ![screenshot (4).jpeg]({{site.baseurl}}/images/screenshot (4).jpeg)

 To me, that makes the Apple II an attractive choice as a development platform, with a set of strengths and quirks that keep it interesting and fulfilling.

+### Scorecard

+**Writing:**  4/5
+Good keyboard.
+Can write directly on the machine and transfer files via flash media or wirelessly.

+**Email:** 2/5
+BBS based email only

+**Live Chat:** 2/5
+BBS based chat only

+**Research:** 2/5
+Can access BBSs directly.
+May be able to run a Gopher browser.

+**Graphic Design:** 1/5
+Several vintage graphics packages are available, but a lack of support for modern file formats, and the low resolution of the screen render this machine an unlikely choice for design work.

+**Publishing:** 0/5
+I'm not aware of any viable page layout software for print publishing, nor of drivers for modern printers.

+**Development:** 3/5
+No IDEs, but a good built in language and few bugs or physical constraints.

+**Data entry:** 4/5
+Good built in programming language, wireless networking, and a high resolution screen mean that this is a perfect target for data entry.

+**Calendar:** 0/5
+No real time clock = no calendar.

+**Music:** 0/5
+Only chiptunes.

+**Mastodon:** 1/5
+No native Mastodon app available (but it would be possible to build one)

+**Books:** 0/5
+While it might be possible to rig up an ebook reader, why would you?

+**Movies:** 0/5
+No video playback.

+**Podcasts:** 0/5
+No audio support.

+**todo list:** 3/5
+It would be possible to cobble together a decent to-do list manager in BASIC, that syncs back to our central file server, but it would probably be better to do this through your application server.

+**Games (playing):** 5/5
+Huge library of great games.

+Games (writing): 3/5
+Is a great platform for playing games, but it does not provide many tools for creating them.
+That being said, Applesoft BASIC is a decent, reasonably fast platform, and does not feel limiting.

+Serial Terminal: 5/5
+Wireless, no adapters, fast, high resolution.
+Hard to beat.

 ## Tandy 102 // Olivetti m10